 Step 1.
 Run the guest Windows 10.

 Step 5.
-During the installation of the virtual machine additions, it will prompt to install device software.
-Click on the Install button.
+During the installation of the virtual machine additions, it will prompt you to install device software.
+Click on the

 Step 6.
-To complete the installation of the drive, it will prompt to reboot the virtual machine, click on the Reboot now option to restart the guest Windows 10.
+To complete the installation of the drive, it will prompt you to reboot the virtual machine, click on the

 Step 7.
 Once the guest Windows 10 is running, login into guest Windows 10.